 after you have suffered

 God does not exempt Christians from suffering.
-We expect this in God’s economy.
 God designs all suffering to bless the believer.
+We should expect this in his economy.

-Christians who understand God’s plan in suffering orient to a perspective that transcends the immediate suffering.
+Christians who understand God’s plan in suffering align themselves to an eternal perspective, a viewpoint that transcends immediate suffering.

 “It is good for me that I have been afflicted, That I may learn Your statutes” (Psalm 119:71).